Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Simulations

 At the beginning of this Section, three degrees of freedom related to ellipses were discussed: semi-major axis, eccentricity and rotation angle.
-As Fig.\ref{delta_elipses}(a) has shown, high flattened ellipses are angularly selective along direction of the semi-major axis.
-In order to tune the angular response, Fig.\ref{delta_elipses}(b) analyses the effect of a rotation angle $\alpha$ in the ellipse geometry.
-Particularly, it includes a rotation angle $\alpha=90\degree$ compared to the geometry of Fig.\ref{delta_elipses}(a).
+As Fig.~\ref{delta_elipses}(a) has shown, highly flattened ellipses are angularly selective along direction of the semi-major axis.
+In order to tune the angular response, Fig.~\ref{delta_elipses}(b) analyses the effect of a rotation angle $\alpha$ in the ellipse geometry.
+Particularly, it includes a rotation angle $\alpha=90\degree$ compared to the geometry of Fig.~\ref{delta_elipses}(a).
 The direct consequence is the $90\degree$ shift on the azimuth angle estimation.
 Now, the semi-major axis is located in the vertical axis, providing excellent estimation for very flattened ellipses when the incident angle is nearby $\pm 90\degree$.
-However, incident angles in the horizontal axis ($0\degree$ and $180\degree$) get poor estimations if eccentricities are large, contrary to what is observed in Fig.\ref{delta_elipses}(a).
+However, incident angles in the horizontal axis ($0\degree$ and $180\degree$) get poor estimations if eccentricities are large, contrary to what is observed in Fig.~\ref{delta_elipses}(a). \blue{Additionally, as it is previously stated, the number of sensors can be reduced at the expense of degrading the estimation performance.
+In order to show the effect of this reduction, Fig.~\ref{reduction} shows the joint DoA and ToA estimation for an incident wave at $\tau_l = 15$~ns $(d_l = 450$ cm$)$ and $\phi_l = 180\degree$ in an elliptical array with $a = 0.5$ m, $\alpha = 135\degree$ and $\xi = 0.7$.
+Three different numbers of sensors $P = 720, 300$ and $100$ are considered.
+While for $P = 720$, the maximum spacing between sensors remains below $\lambda/2$, for $P = 300$ and $100$, these distances becomes $1.048\lambda$ and $3.143\lambda$.
+This causes the artifacts to move from 19.34 dB below the estimation to 13.73~dB and 5.99~dB respectively.
+Thus, although it is possible to perform the estimation even for adjacent sensor distances larger than $\lambda/2$, it is advisable to comply with the spatial Nyquist theorem to minimize the appearance of artifacts.}

 In summary, the proposed formulation performs proper estimation of DoA and ToA for the whole azimuth range for eccentricity values up to 0.7.
 Above this value, the estimation shows a directional behavior in the direction where the semi-major axis is located.
 By rotating the ellipses, the angular response can be tuned.
-More concretely, the angular selectivity must be considered an inherent property of the chosen (elliptical) geometry, not of the method itself.
-This behavior could be of potential application for the selection (suppression) of signals-of-interest (signals-not-of-interest) in smart wireless environments.
+This can be easily achieved in virtual arrays.
+Logically, mechanical or electrical reconfiguration in a real-world implementation always adds an extra level of technical complexity that is beyond the features of the method and the scope of the present work.
+Thus, the angular selectivity of the elliptical geometries could be of potential application for the selection (suppression) of signals-of-interest (signals-not-of-interest) in smart wireless environments.